sighmon/open-archive.org-Website-2019/_posts/2022-02-24-Ukraine-Media-Guide.md

 The constant flow of unverified and misleading information has made reporting the truth difficult for journalists.
 The Russian government especially has a track record of using social media to spread misinformation.

 There are language and cultural barriers as well, Lokot said, citing the example of when Ukraine President Volodymyr <a href="https://www.vox.com/2022/2/14/22933850/ukraine-war-february-16-zelensky-prediction-jokeZelensky" target="_blank"> cracked a joke about the date of the invasion</a> and Western media reported it as fact.

 <p><span class="appName">Russian coverage of the aggression</span></p>

-  <p>Meanwhile, the Russian state media tactics are aimed at popularizing the idea that Ukraine should be under Russia’s control anyway, and that Russia’s current aggression is just a pretext to circulate this idea, Lokot said.</p>
+Meanwhile, the Russian state media tactics are aimed at popularizing the idea that Ukraine should be under Russia’s control anyway, and that Russia’s current aggression is just a pretext to circulate this idea, Lokot said.

-<p>Even though Ukraine isn’t part of NATO, U.S. funding and support have played a significant role in Ukraine’s current form of government, but this same fact is used by Putin to discredit Ukraine as a true democracy, she added. </p>
+Even though Ukraine isn’t part of NATO, U.S. funding and support have played a significant role in Ukraine’s current form of government, but this same fact is used by Putin to discredit Ukraine as a true democracy, she added.

 <p>But messaging on the Russian side of things has also been mixed.
 In the past few weeks, “they've been gleeful at U.S. predictions (of an invasion) not coming true, but also saying that Russia can indeed invade any day and possibly should,” she said.
 Now that Russia has declared Donetsk and Luhansk “independent regions” and have moved into Donbas, we’re seeing Putin’s flirtation with invasion becoming reality.
 Russia has now launched attacks on Ukraine on multiple fronts in multiple cities, including Kyiv.
 The broad offensive has already killed dozens.
 </p>
 <p><h2>Pause Before You Share</h2></p>